-A sarcophagus (meaning “flesh-eater” in Greek) is a coffin for inhumation burials, widely used throughout the Roman empire starting in the second century A.D.
-The most luxurious were of marble, but they were also made of other stone, lead and wood.
+A sarcophagus (meaning “flesh-eater” in Greek) is a coffin for inhumation burials, widely used throughout the Roman empire starting in the second century CE.
+The most luxurious were of marble, but they were also made of other stone, lead, and wood.
 Prior to the second century, burial in sarcophagi was not a common Roman practice; during the Republican and early imperial periods, the Romans practiced cremation and placed remaining bones and ashes in urns or ossuaries.
-Sarcophagi had been used for centuries by the Etruscans and the Greeks; when the Romans eventually adopted inhumation as their primary funerary practice, both of these cultures had an impact on the development of Roman sarcophagi.
+Sarcophagi had been used for centuries by the Etruscans and the Greeks; both cultures had an impact on the development of Roman sarcophagi when the Romans eventually adopted inhumation as their primary funerary practice.
 The trend spread all over the empire, creating a large demand for sarcophagi during the second and third centuries.
 Three major regional types dominated the trade: Metropolitan Roman, Attic, and Asiatic.

 Reference: Awan, Heather T. “Roman Sarcophagi.”
 In Heilbrunn Timeline of Art History.
 New York: The Metropolitan Museum of Art, 2000

 Condition: Fragmentary as shown, in very good condition overall.
 Custom mounted.

 Dimensions: Height: 5 1/2 inches (14 cm)